History of the ancient Levant: Resurgence of local kingdoms

 The Seleucids gradually lost their domains in Bactria to the Greco-Bactrian Kingdom, and in Iran and Mesopotamia to the rising Parthian Empire.
 Eventually, this limited Seleucid domains to the Levant, and the power decline would lead to the formation of several breakaway states in the Levant.

 In the north, Greco-Iranian satrap Ptolemaeus declared himself the king of Commagene in 163 BC, while the Arab Abgarids ruled Osroene independently since 132 BC.
-The Maccabean Revolt in Palestine inaugurated the Hasmonean kingdom in 140 BC.
+The Maccabean Revolt in Judea inaugurated the Hasmonean kingdom in 140 BC.
 The Nabataeans further south had maintained their kingdom since the 3rd century BC.
 This rendered the Seleucids a weak, vulnerable state limited to parts of Syria and Lebanon.